 Red Hill Lutheran

-For 16 years, from 1970 through 1986, Jim was the heart and soul of Red Hill Lutheran School—his pleasant and welcoming demeanor as iconic as his short-sleeve white shirt, whistle tucked in the shirt pocket, and tie—often tied a bit short.
+For 16 years, from 1970 through 1986, Jim was the heart and soul of Red Hill Lutheran School—his pleasant and welcoming demeanor as iconic as his short-sleeve white shirts, tie—often tied a bit short, and whistle tucked in the shirt pocket.

 It was a rare day when you did not find Jim welcoming students being dropped off at school or saying goodbye as they left campus for the day.